 - Packet Drops, meaning that the capture performance was not high enough to grab all packets

-- Asynchronous routing – data packets are taking a different path to the destination than the acknowledge packets, and that different path wasn’t captured on.
+- Asymmetric routing – data packets are taking a different path to the destination than the acknowledge packets, and that different path wasn’t captured on.
 In this scenario, the missing packets aren’t called drops, and it’s easy to spot, because you’re looking at one-sided communication flows where you don’t have the other side in the capture at all.

-More than 95% of the time, packets missing from the capture are cause by reason #1 though – the capture performance wasn’t good enough.
+More than 95% of the time, packets missing from the capture are caused by reason #1 though – the capture performance wasn’t good enough.
 By the way, another indicator for drops are “TCP Previous segment not captured” messages that aren’t followed by a retransmission.
 Think about it 😉

 Causes of packet drops

 There are multiple possible causes for drops, and all of them can be classified as “a device wasn’t fast enough to handle the amount of packets”.
 Drops can be caused by a switch, a TAP, a network card, a disk drive or even the CPU and RAM of a PC (e.g. when the capture software isn’t doing its task efficient enough).
 Or, to sum it all up again: any device or mechanism standing between the packet on the wire and the disk it’s finally written to may cause drops.
 Some of these are more common than others (Again, dear TAP vendors, watch your blood pressure – we’ll look at TAPs later, clarifying things about drops 😉 )

 In general, drops are a problem in some capture situations but more or less irrelevant in others: